dgroomes/java-columnar-query-engine/README.md

   * DONE Extract some common methods
   * DONE Be consistent about a 'result set' return type.
 Combine it with the final "prune" operation.
   * What else?
+* [x] DONE Use a BitSet instead of an integer array.
+This is way more efficient.
+This is the type of thing that I'm glad I learned by doing this project.
+* [x] DONE The 'query-engine' should maybe just be an execution strategy?
+I really need a separate API for the data model and the physical implementation I think.
+I'm treating `Table` and `Column` as physical but those should be interfaces.
+  Maybe a module `data-model-api` and then `data-model-in-memory`?
+I don't care much about the feature set of the physical impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.
+  Eventually I want to do parallelization and that's going to take a lot of complexity budget.
+  * DONE Scaffold out the modules: `data-model-api` and `data-model-in-memory`.
+  * DONE Create concrete implementations of `Table` and `Column` in `data-model-in-memory`.
+This needs to be called from `:app`.
+  * DONE Somehow abstract the Verifier away from the `data-model-in-memory`.
+    * DONE I think (vaguely, not really sure) I need a `TYPE` enum on `Column` to help the `Verifier` do its job.
+    * DONE (ColumnFilterable interface) I'm going to try something else.
+  * DONE Somehow abstract all implementation details out of `query-engine`.
+It should just code to the API.
+* [ ] SKIP (I agree with my comment in this item: I'm not sure I'm going to sub-type Table.)
+Generic type parameters should work on the 'match' method.
+It takes a table and returns table of the exact same type.
+Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
+I mean maybe.